wdv4758h/pypy-extradoc/planning/py3.5/2016-august-progress.rst

 -------

 * Implement changes to memory view. e.g. hex(): https://bugs.python.org/issue9951 (plan_rich)
+  Seems to work, but test suite hangs to verify the CPython tests.
+* tuple indexing for memory view (plan_rich)
+  Comments: Stronly tied to numpy.
+Hard to implement, because most of the basics are missing (dimensions/strides) We should make a plan to impl. that on default with cpyext support and merge it back to py3.5.
+  Matti's opinion on that would be great!

 * At some point, review lib-python/conftest.py to remove the skips due to deadlocks (search for "XXX:")

 Finished
 --------

 Milestone 1 (Aug-Sep-Oct 2016)